Abubakarlatif/hello-world/README.md

-# hello-world my name is Abubakar
+# hello-world my name is Abubakar latif
 Hello World repository for Git tutorial
 This is an example repository for the Git tutoial on https://www.w3schools.com